IreneZoi/PlotsConfigurations/README.md

 In my case using the VBSjjlnu directory, v4.5

-Produce the histograms submitting batch jobs using HTCondor:
+Produce the histograms submitting batch jobs using HTCondor.
+NB at the end of the configuration script listed below different samples can be selected.

     mkShapesMulti.py --pycfg=configuration_fit_v4.5_2018.py --doBatch=1 --batchSplit=Samples,Files --batchQueue=longlunch